calagopus/website/web/docs/wings/configuration.md

 ```

 ### system.backups.restic.password_file
-Path to the Restic repository password file used for authentication (can be overridden by the panel).
+The local path to the file containing the Restic repository password used for authentication.
+This can be overridden by the panel.

 Default value:
 ```yaml